banea-radu/Angula-SA-Project/README.md

 ## TODO:
 - Hide Newsletter and Links footer when in My Account page
+- PWA
 - Create reusable modal with message, custom Proceed button (Delete/Logout) and cancel button
 	- My Account (Logout)
 	- Programs
 	- Contacts (Only delete)
 	- Newsletter
 	- Users
+- Toast messages with status on actions
+- Refactor all 'any' type usages
 - Nice to have's:
 	- refactor and reset the reactive forms without window reload
 	- loading screen in myaccount